Arthil/Dawn-of-Thunder-/README.md

   ---Archer    (ranged) cheap and easy to train, weak if not protected.

-  ---Swordman  (melee) also cheap but vunerable to ranged attacks.
+  ---Swordman  (melee) also cheap but vulnerable to ranged attacks.

   ---Pikeman   (melee) very effective against knights.